BreeeZe/rpos/README.md

 Then you start rpos by running "sudo node server.js" (or "sudo nodejs server.js" depending on your installed nodejs version.)

+#Known Issues
+- 1920x1080 can cause hangs and crashes.

 #ToDo's
 - Add authentication